This post may contain affiliate links. Please read our disclosure policy.

 What is the difference between traditional vs. rough puff pastry?

-Why didn't my puff pastry puff up?
+Why didn't my puff pastry rise?

-Why is my puff pastry oily?
+Why is my pastry oily?

 Close up view of spinach puff pastry on brown paper